 A little realized benefit to mulching with lava rock is that due to the formation of the rock deep under ground, minerals and micro nutrients are present that slowly leach out in minute quantities to feed the plants.

 Tests show that micro nutrients even in these tiny amounts are enough to give many drought tolerant plants all the food they need.

 Interestingly, lava rock can be used to filter water.

-It's been advocated to use water filtered through lava rock to water tomatoes, as it's thought to prevent certain types of bacterial blight.
+It's been advocated to use water filtered with lava rock to water tomatoes, as it's thought to prevent certain types of bacterial blight.
 Interesting thought...

 Using lava rock or other mineral mulch in wildfire prone areas is recommended rather than flammable mulch such as bark or wood chips to prevent the spread of fire.